 No. 5: If your employer fails to provide you with a meal break or rest break, your employer must pay you one hour of pay at your regular rate of compensation for each day that such failure occurs.
 If, on a particular day, your employer fails to provide you with a meal break and a rest break, then your employer must pay you two hours of pay at your regular rate of compensation.

 If you have questions about the inside salesperson exemption, call ((916) 612-0326) or email ([email protected]) Finley Employment Law today.
-We serve clients throughout California, including Sacramento, Roseville, Walnut Creek, San Ramon, and Concord.
+We serve clients throughout California, including Sacramento, Roseville, Davis, Folsom, and Elk Grove.

 The information in this blog post is for general informational and advertising purposes only and is not, nor is it intended to be, legal advice.
 Instead, you should speak with a California employment attorney for advice regarding your individual situation.